What are the recent trends in investigations and enforcement in your jurisdiction?

 As for the enforcement scope, the focus has been extended from bribery taking, to cover both bribery taking and offering acts.
 The targets will involve more “seeming outliers” such as the friends or relatives of the state functionaries, or people with a connection to the counterparty of the transaction.

 In terms of an industrial perspective, the health care industry remains one of the authority’s primary focuses, with commercial bribery being one of the most common investigations taking place at the moment.
-Almost one out of every three companies in this industry, that were subject to investigation in 2017, were being investigated for commercial bribery.
 Other industries such as automobile, fast moving consumer goods, telecommunications, and financial industries are also among the target list of the recent enforcement trend.

 In addition, the Chinese government has also attached great importance to the international cooperation on cracking down on bribery and corruption.
 This is done through continuous efforts, such as the active participation in the internationally joint enforcement programs and facilitating the establishment of the APEC Network of Anti-Corruption Authorities and Law Enforcement Agencies.